1. What is the starting point of the whole theory?

 10. Does OPT claim to solve the Hard Problem of consciousness?

 No. It deliberately does not.
 It treats subjective experience as fundamental and then builds the exact mathematical container that any conscious observer must live inside.
-By showing where the “spark” must sit (the blind spot inside the self-modeling loop), it isolates the Hard Problem at a precise location rather than pretending to dissolve or fully explain it.
+By drawing the structural fence every candidate subject must satisfy (a positive self-compression gap in a closed self-modeling loop), it traces a precise contour around the Hard Problem rather than pretending to dissolve or fully explain it.